Ennead: History

 The ancient Egyptians created several enneads as their unification under Dynasty I brought numerous local cults into contact with one another.
 The ancient Egyptian mythology often had many different explanations for the same phenomenon.
 This concept is especially unique because no single story was more accurate than another, but rather the truth was a mix of them all.
 The Pyramid Texts of Dynasties V and VI mention the "Great Ennead", the "Lesser Ennead", the "Dual Ennead", and the "Seven Enneads".
 Some pharaohs established enneads that incorporated themselves as gods.
-The most notable case is Seti I of Dynasty XIX, whose temple at Redesiyah celebrated an ennead of six major gods and three deified forms of himself.
+The most notable case is Seti I of Dynasty XIX, whose mortuary temple at Redesiyah celebrated an ennead of six major gods and three deified forms of himself.
 The ennead mentioned in the Egyptian calendar of lucky and unlucky days, may reference the Pleiades.

 The most important was the "Great" or "Heliopolitan Ennead" of Awanu (I͗wnw), known under the Greeks and Romans as Heliopolis.
-It celebrated the family of the sun god Atum (sometimes referred to as Atum-Re) and thrived from the Old Kingdom to the Ptolemaic period.
+It celebrated the family of the sun god Atum (sometimes referred to as Atum-re) and thrived from the Old Kingdom to the Ptolemaic period.

 Its development remains uncertain, although it appears to have first appeared when Ra's cult – supreme under Dynasty V – declined in importance under Dynasty VI.
 Egyptologists have traditionally theorized that the Heliopolitan priesthood established it to establish the preeminence of Atum over the others, incorporating some major gods in lesser positions and omitting others entirely.
 The most prominent of such deities was Osiris, god of vegetation and the afterlife, who was incorporated into the ennead as Atum's great-grandson.
 However, in the 20th century, some Egyptologists question the whole scenario.
 After the Great Ennead was well established, the cult of Ra – identified with Atum – recovered much of its importance until superseded by the cult of Horus.
 The two were then combined as Ra-Horus of the Horizons.